 You can pay for a membership and use the equipment at your local gym without paying full price for the treadmill, elliptical, and rock wall.

-An omnibus survey is a quick and cost-efficient way to get results for a topic without having to front all of the costs for the market research.
+An omnibus survey is a quick and cost-effective methodology that gets results for a topic without having to front all of the costs for market research.

 It is a common approach used by public relations firms for PR surveys.